computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 Let's begin by considering the column representing each play.
 Each column is a $\|V\|$-dimensional vector.
 Let's use some math to define the similarity of these vectors.
 By far the most common similarity metric is the cosine of the angle between the vectors.
 The cosine similarity metric is defined in Section 15.3 of the textbook.

-> The cosine—like most measures for vector similarity used in NLP—is based on the dot product operator from linear algebra, also called the inner product:
+> The cosine, like most measures for vector similarity used in NLP, is based on the dot product operator from linear algebra, also called the inner product:

 > dot-product($\vec{v}, \vec{w}) = \vec{v} \cdot \vec{w} = \sum_{i=1}^{N}{v_iw_i} = v_1w_1 +v_2w_2 +...+v_Nw_N$

 > The dot product acts as a similarity metric because it will tend to be high just when the two vectors have large values in the same dimensions.
-Alternatively, vectors that have zeros in different dimensions—orthogonal vectors—will have a dot product of 0, representing their strong dissimilarity.
+Alternatively, vectors that have zeros in different dimensions (orthogonal vectors) will have a dot product of 0, representing their strong dissimilarity.

 > This raw dot-product, however, has a problem as a similarity metric: it favors long vectors.
 The vector length is defined as

 > $\|\vec{v}\| = \sqrt{\sum_{i=1}^{N}{v_i^2}}$

 > The dot product is higher if a vector is longer, with higher values in each dimension.
 More frequent words have longer vectors, since they tend to co-occur with more words and have higher co-occurrence values with each of them.
 The raw dot product thus will be higher for frequent words.
-But this is a problem; we’d like a similarity metric that tells us how similar two words are regardless of their frequency.
+But this is a problem; we would like a similarity metric that tells us how similar two words are regardless of their frequency.

 > The simplest way to modify the dot product to normalize for the vector length is to divide the dot product by the lengths of each of the two vectors.
 This normalized dot product turns out to be the same as the cosine of the angle between the two vectors, following from the definition of the dot product between two vectors $\vec{v}$ and $\vec{w}$ as: